The evolutionary advantage of replacers in the Moran process: Results

 \subsection{The replacer cost}

-It is conceivable that in practice the ability to express the replacer phenotype comes with an associated cost that can be represented as a reduction in the mutant fitness.
-Here we study how much fitness is a mutant willing to sacrifice, in order to become a replacer.
-More formally, what is the cost $s$ such that a replacer with relative fitness $r=1-s$ performs equally well as an oblivious mutant with fitness $r=1$?
+It is conceivable that in practice the ability to express the replacer phenotype comes with an associated cost that can be represented as a reduction in the mutant reproductive rate.
+Here we study how much reproductive rate is a mutant willing to sacrifice, in order to become a replacer.
+More formally, what is the cost $s$ such that a replacer with relative reproductive rate $r=1-s$ performs equally well as an oblivious mutant with reproductive rate $r=1$?
 In reality, this cost $s$ depends on the population size $N$, so we denote it by $s_N$.
-And it also depends on whether we measure the mutant performance in terms of the fixation probability, or the elimination probability, or the frequency in the mutation-selection process.
+And it also depends on whether we measure the mutant performance in terms of the fixation probability, or the elimination probability, or the abundance in the mutation-selection process.

 In \cref{fig:costs} we consider those three cases.
 For the fixation probability, we show that as the population size $N$ grows large, the cost $s_N$ tends to zero.
 However, we show that for a broad range of population sizes $N$ this cost is quite substantial.
 In particular, the replacer cost peaks for $N=8$, where it satisfies $s_8>0.27$.
 For $N=100$ it is still substantial, satisfying $s_{100}>0.16$, see~\cref{fig:costs}a.